-Motor/blower voltage supply motor PWM signal (DC voltage) should also be monitored and recorded upon final calibration.
+Motor/blower voltage supply motor PWM signal (DC voltage) should be monitored and recorded upon final calibration.
 The motor voltage may be monitored using a digital voltmeter.
-The two test points to measure PWM signal to the supply blower are located on the main control module.
-These two test points are the red and green wires (PWM signal) from the ECM motor output on the main control board or the PWM signal test points (0 - 10 Vdc) are Black-Red on the ECM motor four pin connector.
+The two test points to measure PWM signal are located on the main control module, are the red and green wires (PWM signal) from the ECM motor output connector on the main control board.
 It may be easiest to measure this signal by following the cable to the bulkhead connector above the supply HEPA filter access panel.